 Charges for well-baby nursery care, including the initial examination, of a newborn child during the mother's Hospital Admission for the delivery will be considered Inpatient Hospital Expense of the child and will be subject to the benefit provisions as described under Inpatient Hospital Expenses.
-Benefits will also be subject to any Deductible amounts shown on your Schedule of Coverage.
+Benefits will also be subject to any Deductible amounts shown on your Schedule of Coverage, except newborn deductible is waived if released from the hospital within four days of birth.